TessorNetwork/kaiju/docs/core/proto-docs.md

         <h3 id="kaiju.payments.v1.PaymentContract">PaymentContract</h3>
-        <p>PaymentContract specifies an agreement between a payer and payee/s which can be invoked</p><p>once or multiple times to effect payment/s.</p>
+        <p>PaymentContract specifies an agreement between a payer and payee/s which can</p><p>be invoked once or multiple times to effect payment/s.</p>

           <table class="field-table">